Melt inclusion: Fourier transform infrared spectroscopy (FTIR)

-This analytical method requires the use of an infrared laser focused on a spot on the glass phase of the melt inclusion to determine an absorption (or extinction) coefficient for either H2O and CO2 associated with wavelengths for each species depending on the parent lithology that contained the melt inclusion.
+FTIR is an analytical method which uses an infrared laser focused on a spot on the glass phase of the melt inclusion to determine an absorption (or extinction) coefficient for either H2O and CO2 associated with wavelengths for each species depending on the parent lithology that contained the melt inclusion.

 Raman spectroscopy

-This analysis is similar to FTIR in using a focused laser on the glass phase of the melt inclusion or a vapor bubble that may be contained in the melt inclusion to identify wavelengths associated with the Raman vibrating bands of volatiles, such as H2O and CO2.
+Raman spectroscopy is similar to FTIR in using a focused laser on the glass phase of the melt inclusion or a vapor bubble that may be contained in the melt inclusion to identify wavelengths associated with the Raman vibrating bands of volatiles, such as H2O and CO2.
 Raman spectroscopy can also be used to determine the density of CO2 contained in a vapor bubble if present at a high enough concentration within a melt inclusion.

 Secondary Ion Mass Spectrometry (SIMS)

-This analytical technique is used to determine volatile as well as trace element concentrations by aiming an ion beam (16O− or 133Cs+) at the melt inclusion to produce secondary ions that can be measured by a mass spectrometer.
+SIMS is used to determine volatile and trace element concentrations by aiming an ion beam (16O− or 133Cs+) at the melt inclusion to produce secondary ions that can be measured by a mass spectrometer.

 Laser Ablation-Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS)

-This analytical technique can determine major and trace elements, however, with LA-ICPMS, the melt inclusion and any accompanying materials within the melt inclusion are ionized, thus destroying the melt inclusion, and then analyzed with a mass spectrometer.
+LA-ICP-MS can determine major and trace elements, however, with LA-ICPMS, the melt inclusion and any accompanying materials within the melt inclusion are ionized, thus destroying the melt inclusion, and then analyzed with a mass spectrometer.